The story behind Hag Al Laila: Why the UAE celebrates two weeks before Ramadan

 Today, while Hag Al Laila has become more organised and elaborate, its essence remains unchanged.
 Schools, cultural centres, offices and shopping malls now host structured activities and events, expanding the celebration beyond residential areas.

-“While the setting has evolved, the heart of the tradition remains the same: joy, giving, and togetherness,” Yousef noted.
+“While the setting has evolved, the heart of the tradition remains the same: joy, giving, and togetherness,” Sara noted.

 “Hag Al Laila is a reminder that Emirati culture has always placed children, community, and generosity at its centre.
 Even as the country has modernised, these moments of shared joy continue to connect generations and keep cultural memory alive.”